WHY, HELLO DECEMBER!

 BRINGING NATURE INDOORS

 There are many ways to engage in a little creativity over Christmas.
 Making things with your family is a lovely and relaxing way to pass the time.
-From creating Christmas cards to making a clove pomander now is the time to indulge in those calming wintry pastimes.
+From creating Christmas cards to create a clove pomander now is the time to indulge in those calming wintry pursuits.

 A subtle way to add a little festivity to your home is through fragrance.
 If you prefer a real tree, then you’ll be familiar with the comforting smell of pine.
 There are many additional ways to achieve this including oils, scented candles, dried citrus fruits with spices and clove pomanders.
 Or my favourite is to warm some mulled wine with cinnamon and fruit.
 Delicious!